-If all else fails and you need to speak to someone directly, the West Virginia Development Office’s international trade representatives are available to help answer your questions about exporting and identifying new foreign buyers for your products or services.
+If all else fails and you need to speak to someone directly, the West Virginia Department of Economic Development’s international trade representatives are available to help answer your questions about exporting and identifying new foreign buyers for your products or services.
 Contact us today!

 By Enybe Diaz